Biography - Career Narrative

 Since 1986, I have operated my own recording studio in which I have scored all the above credits, and recorded and mastered demos and CDs for performing artists.
 During that time, I have run Music Technology courses, and since 1997 I have run authorised Steinberg Training Centres at my studio, Sydney Community College and Randwick Boys High School where I taught full time from 1986 to 2006.

-Until 2006, I also continued to work as an HSC Music Examiner and Computing Studies Advisor for the NSW Board of Studies.
-Since 2006, I have been a full-time PhD music student, conductor and postgraduate student representative as well as employed on the staff as a part time lecturer and tutor at The University of Edinburgh Scotland, UK.
+Since 2006, I have been resident in Edinburgh, Scotland and completed my PhD at The University of Edinburgh, where I have also been tutor and postgraduate representative.
 While at Edinburgh, I have also performed variously as keyboardist and musical director for Scottish singer and big band leader Frank Holden and in 2008 have been répétiteur and offstage chorus conductor for Edinburgh Grand Opera's production of Faust.
 For the Edinburgh Fringe Festival 2008, I was répétiteur for Opera Shorts, the world première of four short operas by recent graduates of The University of Edinburgh.

 In 2009, I was appointed producer and participant composer for the Edinburgh University funded Encounters CD project.
 In 2010, I received a commission to compose a Quintet for Piano and Strings by the Seiras Piano Quintet for performance at the Sala Accademica di Santa Cecilia in Rome, and another from the Artisan Trio (Edinburgh) to compose a Quintet for Piano, Violin, Cello, Clarinet and Horn funded by the Edinburgh University Roberts Fund.